-- 1. To use this feature, JEN [see 1) JumperFreeTM Mode (JEN) in 3.
-HARD-WARE SETUP] must be set to Jumper mode or [1-2]. - 2.
+- 1. To use this feature, JEN must be set to Jumper Mode, [1-2].
+(See 1, JumperFreeTM Mode (JEN) in 3, HARDWARE SETUP.) - 2.
 In JumperFree mode, all dip switches (DSW-1-DSW-4) must be set to OFF. - 3.
-When JumperFree mode is enabled, use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup so you can set the CPU Frequency).
+When JumperFree mode is enabled, use BIOS setup in place of these switches.
+(Set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup so you can set the CPU Frequency.)

 WARNING!
-Frequencies other than the recommended CPU bus frequencies are not guaranteed to be stable.
-Overclocking your processor is not recommended.
+Frequencies other than recommended CPU bus frequencies are not guaranteed to be stable.
+Overclocking your processor is not advised.
 It may result in a slower speed and premature wearing of the processor.